Some Aspen Ridge residents still without water or permanent solution - Saskatoon | Globalnews.ca

 Some Aspen Ridge residents still without water or permanent solution

-10 residents in a new neighbourhood in Saskatoon’s North East are still unable to drink or wash with tap water more than a month after restrictions came into effect.
+Ten residents in a new Saskatoon neighbourhood are still unable to drink or wash with tap water more than a month after restrictions came into effect.

 READ MORE: Water Security Agency issues ‘Do Not Use’ notice in Saskatoon neighbourhood